 He has carried out policy-oriented empirical research, undertaking quantitative and qualitative analyses of governance involving diverse groups of actors (e.g., different levels of governments, international organisations, NGOs, SMEs, industries), economic sectors, regions of the world and scales (e.g., international, national and local).
 His experience comprises research work in more than 20 countries in all continents.
 Jose contributes to the UNU-IIGH work on the links between health and environmental governance.

-Previously, he worked at the University College London (UK), at the Brazilian School of Public and Business Administration (EBAPE) of the Getulio Vargas Foundation (FGV), at the University of Santiago de Compostela (Spain) as a European Commission’s Marie Curie Fellow, and as an instructor, consultant and researcher for several organizations such as the OECD, the World Bank Institute, state and national governments, and various NGOs and small and large firms in the private sector.
+He has held positions of Senior Research Fellow and Assistant Director of the UNU Institute for the Advanced Study of Sustainability in Japan between 2009 and 2015 where he coordinated the Sustainable Urban Futures research programme and the Master of Science in Environmental Governance.
+Previously, he worked at the University College London (UK), at the Brazilian School of Public and Business Administration of the Getulio Vargas Foundation, at the University of Santiago de Compostela (Spain) as a European Commission’s Marie Curie Fellow, and as an instructor, consultant and researcher for several organisations such as different United Nations agencies, the Organisation for Economic Co-operation and Development, the World Bank Institute, state and national governments, and various NGOs and small and large firms in the private sector.
 He has published seven books and a number of articles in peer-reviewed journals.
 He is editor-in-chief of the journal Public Administration and Development (PAD, Wiley-Blackwell).
-Jose holds a degree in Engineering from the Aeronautics Technological Institute (ITA, Brazil); a Master of Regional Planning from Hokkaido University (Japan) and a Ph.D. in Planning from the Massachusetts Institute of Technology (MIT, USA).